mc186/omniprobe/README.md

   -- [ ...]
 Provide command for instrumenting after a double dash.
 ```
 ## Building
 This project has several [dependencies](#dependencies) that are included as submodules.
-To build these dependencies, you need to call out the location of LLVM on your system.
+By default, logduration builds with ROCm instrumentation support.

+Override the default ROCm LLVM search path via `ROCM_PATH`.
+To build with support for Triton instrumentation, we require you set `TRITON_LLVM`.

 ```shell
   git clone https://github.com/AARInternal/logduration.git